-Our compensation committee will be comprised of .
+Although we may be eligible for an exemption from the compensation committee requirements under NYSE rules, we intend to establish a compensation committee composed of at least two independent directors in connection with this offering.
+Our compensation committee will initially be comprised of Spencer D. Armour, III, Jack B. Moore and Alan E. Douglas.
 This committee will establish salaries, incentives and other forms of compensation for officers and directors.
 The compensation committee will also administer our long-term incentive plan.